Trump to Iran: 'The world is watching!'

 - The White House voiced its support for anti-government protesters

-Washington (CNN)President Donald Trump on Saturday tweeted his support for protests taking place in Iran this weekend, writing, "The world is watching!"
+Washington (CNN)President Donald Trump on Saturday tweeted his support for protests taking place in Iran, writing, "The world is watching!"

 In a pair of tweets, the President wrote: "The entire world understands that the good people of Iran want change, and, other than the vast military power of the United States, that Iran's people are what their leaders fear the most...."